General curves on algebraic surfaces: General curves on surfaces of non-negative Kodaira dimension

-\begin{theorem} Let $Y$ be a non-ruled and non-rational minimal elliptic surface of geometric genus $p_g$, $\pi:Y \to B$ the elliptic fibration onto a nonsingular connected curve $B$.
-Let $C \subset Y$ be an irreducible curve of geometric genus $\gamma\ge 3$ having nodes $p_1,\dots,p_\delta$ and no other singularities.
-Assume that:
+\begin{theorem} Let $Y$ be a non-ruled and non-rational elliptic surface, $\pi:Y \to B$ the elliptic fibration onto a nonsingular connected curve $B$.
+Assume that there exists a general nonsingular connected curve $C \subset Y$ of genus $g\ge 3$ such that dim$(|C|) \ge 1$.
+Then $B=\P^1$ and $g \le 16$. \end{theorem}